Performance of Compressive Parameter Estimation via K-Median Clustering: Clustering Methods for Parameter Estimation

+The full proof of Theorem~\ref{theorem:generalclustering} is provided in \ref{chapter:clusteringproof}.
 Theorem \ref{theorem:generalclustering} provides a guarantee on the parameter estimation error obtained from $K$-median clustering of the proxy $v$ for the \PD~coefficients.
 Theorem \ref{theorem:generalclustering} also provides a connection between the conditions described earlier and the performance of \PD-based parameter estimation, providing a guide for the design and evaluation of \PDs~that can achieve the required estimation error for practical problems.
 For example, in time delay estimation problems, instead of increasing the minimum separation distance required for recovery, one can try to design a transmitted waveform that improves the other conditions cited above (such as one that increases the rate of decay of the cumulative correlation functions, as will be discussed in the sequel) to achieve small estimation error.

-Additionally, Theorem \ref{theorem:generalclustering} makes explicit the linear relationship between the normalized cumulative correlation for the minimum separation distance $\Lambda(\zeta)/\Lambda(\infty)$ and the normalized cumulative correlation for the maximum observed error $\Lambda(\sigma)/ \Lambda(0)$, cf.\ Section~\ref{section:experiments}.
-The required minimum separation distances will be dependent on the specific parameter estimation problem even when the maximum allowed error is kept constant.
-This illustrates the wide difference in performances between \TDE~and \FE: the minimum separation distance required by \TDE~is much smaller than that of \FE, due to the contrasting rates of decay of the function $\Lambda$, cf.\ Figure~\ref{figure_corr}.
-Although Theorem \ref{theorem:generalclustering} is derived for the case of a nonnegative real correlation function and is asymptotic on the parameter sampling interval $\Delta$, our numerical simulations in the sequel show that the predicted relationship between $\zeta$ and $\sigma$ are observed in practical problems of modest sizes.
+Theorem \ref{theorem:generalclustering} also makes explicit the linear relationship between the normalized cumulative correlation for the minimum separation distance $\Lambda(\zeta / 2)/\Lambda(\infty)$ and the normalized cumulative correlation for the maximum observed error $\Lambda(\sigma)/ \Lambda(0)$, which can be obtained by applying $\Lambda(\cdot)$ on both sides of (\ref{equation:miniSep}) while ignoring the small term $\sigma$.
+Additionally, the required minimum separation distance will be dependent on the specific parameter estimation problem, even when the maximum allowed error is kept constant.
+This illustrates the wide difference in performances in parameter estimation, e.g., between time delay estimation and frequency estimation: the minimum separation distance required by time delay estimation is much smaller than that of frequency estimation due to the contrasting rates of decay of the function $\Lambda$, as shown in Figure~\ref{figure_corr}.
+Once more, we emphasize that although Theorem \ref{theorem:generalclustering} is derived for the case of a nonnegative real correlation function and is asymptotic on the parameter sampling interval $\Delta$, our numerical simulations in the sequel show that the predicted relationship between $\zeta$ and $\sigma$ are observed in practical problems of modest sizes.